 Employer Responsibilities for First Aid Training

-Under Irish law, employers bear significant responsibility for ensuring workplace safety through adequate First Aid Training.
-The Safety, Health and Welfare at Work Act 2005 and the the Safety, Health and Welfare at Work Act 2005 and General Application Regulations 2007 establish clear duties:
+Under Irish law, employers hold real responsibility for first-aid provision.
+The Safety, Health and Welfare at Work Act 2005 and the General Application Regulations 2007 set clear duties:

-• Review and Update - Training and risk assessments must be reviewed regularly and updated as circumstances change
+• Review and Update - Review first-aid arrangements and training regularly and update them as circumstances change

-Failure to meet these obligations can result in HSA enforcement action, including improvement notices, prohibition notices, and prosecution.
-Civil liability for workplace injuries caused by inadequate training can also result in substantial compensation claims.
-Investing in quality First Aid Training is both a legal requirement and sound business practice.
+Failure to meet these duties can result in HSA enforcement action, including improvement notices, prohibition notices, and prosecution.
+Strong first-aid arrangements protect your people and demonstrate genuine care for their safety.
+Investing in quality First Aid Training is both a legal duty and the right thing to do.

 Benefits of First Aid Training for Businesses

-Beyond legal compliance, comprehensive First Aid Training delivers measurable benefits that positively impact business performance and profitability:
+Beyond meeting legal duties, comprehensive First Aid Training delivers real benefits across your organisation:

 • Better staff retention - Employees value workplaces that invest in their safety and wellbeing

-• Enhanced reputation - A strong safety culture improves employer brand and stakeholder confidence
+• Enhanced reputation - A strong safety culture improves your employer brand and stakeholder confidence

 First Aid Training for Remote and Hybrid Workers

-The growth of remote and hybrid working has introduced new First Aid considerations.
-Home workers may handle equipment, supplies, or furniture without the same controls as traditional workplaces.
+The growth of remote and hybrid working has introduced new first-aid considerations.
+Home and lone workers may be far from a colleague if they suddenly fall ill.
 Our online First Aid Course is ideally suited to remote workers, providing accessible training that can be completed from any location.

 FAQs